PacketDev/Iris/README.md

 <img src="Logo.png">

 # Iris

-Iris is a Website like discord built off websockets
+Iris is a ChatApp built in React, Typescript, NestJS